greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.13 Colonize a Planet (12):

 This mission is reserved for ETACs under fleet escort.
-The ETAC will land one PTU on an unoccupied planet and establish a colony, and the colonists will break the ETAC down and start the long process of terraforming.
+The ETAC will land one PTU on an unoccupied planet and establish a colony.
+The colonists will break the ETAC down and start the long process of terraforming.
 New colonies start at Level I regardless of the hospitable conditions.

 If the planet is already occupied, the fleet will hold position (Order 00) in the solar system until directed otherwise.